-Due: Week 7 Weighting: 40%

-This is a closed book, paper-based final exam.
-Typed or copied notes, or textbooks may not be brought into the final examination venue.
-Students will not be provided with a formula sheet.
-The exam is an individual assessment task which may cover all topics in the unit.
+Due: Week 7 Weighting: 40% This is a 2 (two) hours plus 10 (ten) minutes, closed book, paper-based Final Exam.
+Its is an individual assessment task which may cover all topics in the unit.

 The exam will be held during the College Final Examination period.
 Details of the format and structure of the Final Examination paper will be made available to students on iLearn prior to the start of the final examination period.